sachinjegaonkar/PersonalStereo/README.md

 # About Me.

-I am Sachin Jegaonkar.
+I am [Sachin Jegaonkar](https://www.linkedin.com/in/sachinjegaonkar).
 The Professional and an Individual Contributor.
 Passionate about Research and Development type of work.
 Contributing some of the open source projects.
 Working on some of the projects, which currently are in ideation phase mainly by using Blockchain and/or Machine Learning technologies.

-      I.	Marketplace Solution – A distributed ledger technology based cattle marketplace solution II.
-Crop Insurance Solution (Private Repository) – Decentralized Crop Insurance Solution III.
-Micro Lending Platform – Decentralized, Democratized, Transparent Micro-Lending platform based on Block chain
+* [Marketplace Solution](https://github.com/sachinjegaonkar/MarketplaceSolution) – A distributed ledger technology based cattle marketplace solution
+* [Crop Insurance Solution](https://github.com/sachinjegaonkar/CropInsuranceSolution) (Private Repository) – Decentralized Crop Insurance Solution
+* [Micro Lending Platform](https://github.com/sachinjegaonkar/MicroLendingPlatform) – Decentralized, Democratized, Transparent Micro-Lending platform based on Block chain

 I am enthusiastic and have an exposure to work on Android and Cloud development platform.